clock-icon BESTELLT BIS 17 UHR, ZUGESTELLT AM FOLGETAG package-icon PORTOFREI AB CHF 150 icon-schweizer-standort STANDORT SCHWEIZ

 • A non-essential amino acid found in proteins

-• Important for the synthesis of key neurotransmitters such as dopamine, norepinephrine, and epinephrine
+• Relevant for the synthesis of important neurotransmitters such as dopamine, noradrenaline & adrenaline

-• No fillers—a pure formula from the PURE line
+• No fillers – pure formula from the PURE range

 • Contents: 90 capsules / servings